Overview

 For a lost customer, it's better to use stage = churn to archive the account, than to delete it permanently.

-Contributors: Julien
+Contributors: CAMILLE_PRO\camil , Julien